EconometricInstitute/feb22012-programming-website/data/sessions-and-support.md

 Contact us via [eb-feb22012@ese.eur.nl](mailto:eb-feb22012@ese.eur.nl).
 This will get you a faster response than sending e-mails to our personal mailboxes, as more people will keep an eye on the course e-mail.
 Course related e-mails in my personal mailbox will get very low priority.

-Teaching Assistants (2022-2023) in the _Tutorials_ of FEB22012 and FEB22012X:
+Teaching Assistants (2023-2024) in the _Tutorials_ of FEB22012 and FEB22012X:

+* Daniel Enzlin
-* Danique Thaens
+* Daris Fadhilah
-* Emma van der Leeden
+* Erwin van der Bij
+* Floris Beks
+* Julia op den Akker
-* Gonem Lau
+* Mateusz Rozalski
-* Joost van Ginkel
-* Kamlesh Jagesser
+* Patrick Huizinga
-* Mirte van Dijk
+* Paulo de Souza Miranda
-* Twan Mulder
+* Roeland Schuiling
-* Yassine Ben Haddou

 ### Who is teaching?
 (FEB61003)